 Day 2 – Blanket Bay to Cape Otway Lighthouse

 Today we commence our walk at Blanket Bay.
 The walk follows the coast line with some rocky platforms and spectacular views.
 At Parker Inlet we make the decision whether to follow the inland track or walk along the beach.
 This decision is subject to tides and weather conditions.
 We end our day of walking at the historic Cape Otway Lighthouse and we spend a couple of hours here before heading back to our accommodation.
 In total we walk approximately 11km today.
 (B,L,D).

-Day 3 – Cape Otway Lighthouse to Castle Cove
+Day 3 – Cape Otway Lighthouse to Aire River

-Today we head from the Lighthouse to Castle Cove.
+Today we head from the Lighthouse to Aire River.
 Subject to tide and weather conditions, we may be lucky enough to walk along Station Beach.
 If not, we follow the inland track and experience amazing views.
-We cross the Aire River before the last few kilometres to Castle Cove.
-A big day of walking today, as we cover approximately 15km of coastline.
+A big day of walking today, as we cover approximately 12km of coastline.
 (B,L,D)

-Day 4 – Castle Cove to Milanesia Beach
+Day 4 – Castle Cove to Johanna Beach

 Today we follow the coastline to Johanna Beach.
 There is a long section of the walk today where we are down on the beach in some soft sand.
 It does get tiring on the legs, but it is such a beautiful section of the track.
-Leaving Johanna Beach, we head inland for the remainder of the day before arriving at Milanesia Gate.
 Approximately 14km of walking today.
 (B,L,D)

 Day 5 – Milanesia Gate to The Gables.

 Today’s walk is affectionately called “The Rollercoaster”.
 That is because the track is a serious of ups and downs.
 It is a great day of walking as we pass Bowker Point, Ryan’s Den Campground and Cape Volney.
 Approximately 15km of walking today.
 (B,L,D).